easy-ui/ui-console/README.md

         uiconsole initdb

  - A small SQLite database is created for user management.
 The default account is `admin` for the User name and `password` for password.

+ - If you want to use your custom javascript command.

+        uiconsole initCustomJS

+ - Setup your custom javascript command parameters in `_customJS.json`.
+Set a `label` and `cmd`.
+Respect JSON format data.

  - Start 'uiconsole' and a web server and a socket server run on port 8080.